zubairfloat/test-ecom/README.md

 # Updates!

-This new version contains an integration with redux-toolkit instead of redux and it's witch Typescript :)
+Hello, I'm Muhammad Zubair Rizwan, and I've developed a starter e-commerce application using Next.js.
+This updated version features an integration with Redux Toolkit, replacing Redux, and incorporates TypeScript for enhanced type safety and developer productivity.

 # Next.js Ecommerce

 This repo contains a work in progress Ecommerce responsive made with Next.js, Redux, Redux-persist, Hooks, SCSS and BEM.
 If you like it please give it a star :)

 ## Design

-[This](https://www.xdguru.com/free-xd-ecommerce-ui-kit-by-iceo/) is the design of the project.
+Currently, I'm in the initial phase of designing the beta version of my e-commerce platform.
+As I progress, I plan to customize each e-commerce site according to specific business needs and ideas.
+Feel free to share your requirements and ideas, and I'll incorporate them into the development process.

 ## Available pages